usgo/gocongress/NOTIFICATIONS-TODO-LIST.md

   * When: A user clicks preview messages
   * Then: The user is shown the message to be sent

-* [x] A user can send sms reminders for a tournament round's game appointments
+* [x] A user can send sms notifications for a tournament round's game appointments

   * Given: A round with several game appointments
-  * When: A user clicks "send sms reminders"
+  * When: A user clicks "send sms notifications"
   * Then: Texts are sent to each attendee with `receive_sms: true` with the game appointment details

 * [x] A user can opt to receive sms notifications on the attendee form